SiliconLabs/peripheral_examples/series2/vdac/vdac_continuous/readme.txt

 Refer to device specific datasheets for more details about low energy mode currents.

+Note: The energy profiler only measures the VMCU current.
+For BRD4270B, VMCU only powers IOVDD and the serial flash.
+The 3.6V LDO powers the rest of the radio board.
+To measure the 3.6V LDO current, replace R247 with ammeter connections.
+The current provided below is the combination of the VMCU and 3.6V current.

 Board     | avg current EM3 | avg current EM0 (Enter EM3 code commented out)
 ================================================================================
 BRD4263B  |           35 uA |           950 uA
 BRD4186C  |           38 uA |           725 uA
+BRD4270B  |           36 uA |           885 uA

 Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand